cybercongress/cybertensor-developer-docs/docs/getting-started/wallets.md

 ### Coldkey and hotkey

 A Cybertensor wallet consists of a **coldkey** and a **hotkey**.
-Only coldkey is created when you use the [Chrome Extension for Cybertensor Wallet](https://chromewebstore.google.com/detail/bittensor-wallet/bdgmdoedahdcjmpmifafdhnffjinddgc?pli=1).
-This is sufficient for normal storage and sending and receiving of TAO.
+Only coldkey is created when you use the [Chrome Extension for Keplr Wallet](https://wallet.keplr.app/).
+This is sufficient for normal storage and sending and receiving of PUSSY.
 But to participate in a subnet, you will not only need a local coldkey but also a local hotkey.

 :::tip Explanation of keys
 See [Working with Keys](../subnets/working-with-keys.md) for an explanation of coldkey and hotkey.